Mississauga City Centre: Roads

-Two key streets in the city centre are Hurontario Street and Burnhamthorpe Road.
-There are also other secondary arterials such as Rathburn Road, Confederation Parkway, and City Centre Drive.
+The four key arteries in the city centre are Hurontario Street, Confederation Parkway, Burnhamthorpe Road, Rathburn Road.
+The former two run north-south and the latter east-west.
+Secondary streets such as City Centre drive, Centre View drive and Duke of York boulevard are smaller roads in the core.
+Duke of York Boulevard and Square One Drive intersect south of Rathburn road, at which location exists the city's only roundabout.
 Highway 403 forms the northern boundary of the city centre and provides access to it from interchanges at Hurontario Street and Mavis Road, with the latter accessed via Centre View Drive, which runs alongside the freeway and branches off eastbound from the interchange.